capGoblin/Sentinel0/README.md

-# Decentralized Google Drive Alternative
+# Super cost-effective and super secure digital storage

 ## What?